 We have thousands in and out of our centres annually, and many of our programs are offered way up in the mountains, and it takes our entire team to make the success of our programs possible.

 As you can see in the picture each one was dressed smartly and professionally in their Sunday best, beaming with pride.
 They are dear people to me.
 All of them are local, and they are filled with confidence, self-respect, purpose and camaraderie.
-Our staff are also products of their culture and challenges that come growing up in Lesotho.
+Our staff are also products of their culture and challenge that come growing up in Lesotho.

 You may not know this, but all program officers must have completed our intensive leadership training course to be eligible for employment with Help Lesotho.
 Many are youth, men and women we have trained, some of them have been with us from the beginning.
 Two were sponsored children since grade 8 and for whom Help Lesotho has been the only family they know.
 One started in our Young Mothers program, others graduated from our Computer and Life-skills Course or our Leadership programs.